soniah770/Energy_Consumption/README.md

 # Energy Consumption Dashboard
 This React web application serves as a dashboard to visualize water and electricity consumption data by retrieving information from an API.
-It provides insights into energy consumption, solar generation, cost savings, and total water usage in the d-School Afrika building.

 # Table of Contents
 * Link to Demonstration Video